Our next ‘Social’ will be on Saturday, September 28th, 2019

 It’s fun to see what others are doing - it might encourage others to do similar…

-Plus, our program often includes an area museum update, regional railroad events calendar, LSR Div 6 update, history moments,
+Plus, our program often includes an area museum update, regional railroad events calendar, LSR Div 6 update, history

+all mixed in.
 So plan for around 3 hours of train fun with lunch option, plus the museum visit afterwards.